 - You then add a small amount of the powder, say ¼ teaspoon, into a small bowl or glass with a few tablespoons of boiling water and stir.

 - Allow it to infuse for 10 minutes, you will see the beautiful colour and aromas bursting out!
-You can then drizzle this into your food or rice while cooking it
+Once the saffron has bloomed, you can then drizzle this into your food or rice while cooking it

 Tips & Tricks